 PPOX_DOXY parameter is computed and added to these measurements (with oxygen intermediated parameters);

 As these measurements are sampled after Ascent End Time (10 dbar) (associated MC=600) and before Transmission Start Time (associated MC=700), the reference MC used is MC=700 and they are stored in the TRAJ file with the MC=700+11=711.

+Provor CTS5 floats also provide temperature measurements sampled during the transmission phase.
+They are stored in the TRAJ file with the MC=800-1=799.

 For Apex floats